zrno/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

   The version of the C++ language standard to use for IntelliSense.

 - `configurationProvider`
   The ID of a VS Code extension that can provide IntelliSense configuration information for source files.
-For example, use the VS Code extension ID `vector-of-bool.cmake-tools` to provide configuration information from the CMake Tools extension.
+For example, use the VS Code extension ID `ms-vscode.cmake-tools` to provide configuration information from the CMake Tools extension.

 - `windowsSdkVersion`
   The versions of the Windows SDK include path to use on Windows, for example `10.0.17134.0`.